TL;DR

 - Will (plain English) explains why the loop has momentum even when you understand it.

-- Representation keeps you clear about what he means by “the world we experience.”
+- Representation keeps you clear on what he means by “the world we experience.”

 FAQ